 The economic, political and social conditions, as well as government policies, of the country in which our operations are located could affect our business.
-The economies in Emerging Markets differ from the economies of most developed countries in many respects.
-For the most part, such economies have grown at a rate in excess of the United States; however, (1) such economic growth has been uneven, both geographically and among various sectors of the economy and (2) such growth may not be sustained in the future.
+The economy in India differs from the economies of most developed countries in many respects.
+Such economic growth has been uneven, both geographically and among various sectors of the economy and such growth may not be sustained in the future.
 If in the future such country's economy experiences a downturn or grows at a slower rate than expected, there may be less demand for spending in certain industries.
 A decrease in demand for spending in certain industries could materially and adversely affect our ability to find an attractive target business with which to consummate our initial business combination and if we effect our initial business combination, the ability of that target business to become profitable.

-Currency policies may cause a target business' ability to succeed in the international markets to be diminished.
+Exchange rate fluctuations and currency policies may cause a target business' ability to succeed in the international markets to be diminished.